Colombia: Central Bank decides to leave rate on hold again

 June 24, 2015

-The Central Bank (BanRep) decided to keep the reference interest rate unchanged at 4.50% at its 24 June monetary policy meeting.
+The Central Bank (BanRep) decided to hold the reference interest rate unchanged at 4.50% at its 24 June monetary policy meeting.
 The decision was in line with market expectations and represented the eleventh consecutive meeting at which BanRep kept the rate on hold.

 In its accompanying statement, BanRep commented that recent data suggest that there is a recovery taking place in the United States, the Eurozone and Japan, while China’s economy is continuing to slow down and the main Latin American countries’ output remains subdued.
 Overall, BankRep expects Colombia’s main trading partners to grow slower in 2015 than they did in 2014.
 BankRep also expects its terms of trade to be lower in 2015 than in previous years.